A large, weathered blue dumpster sitting on a paved surface in front of a dark metal wall.

 The Push to Expand the Bushnell Florida Landfill

 Despite the ongoing violations, reports say that Heart of Florida Environmental, a company affiliated with Waste Connection, is currently seeking permits to expand the landfill.
-That has upset many people who live nearby.
+That has upset many people who live in the area.

-Residents feel that if the company can’t control the bad smell now, adding more trash will only make the odor stronger.
+Residents believe that if the company can’t control the bad smell now, adding more trash will only intensify the odor.
 They also worry that a bigger landfill will mean more trucks, more noise, and more pollution in their neighborhoods.

-The decision to approve the landfill’s next 60-acre expansion is currently under review by the Florida Department of Environmental Protection, while Bushnell and Sumter County officials are providing oversight and monitoring compliance.
+The decision to approve the landfill’s next 60-acre expansion is currently under review by the Florida Department of Environmental Protection, while Bushnell and Sumter County officials provide oversight and monitor compliance.

 What Central Florida Residents Can Do About the Landfill Problem

-If you live near the Bushnell landfill and are noticing strong smells or getting sick, it’s important to speak up and protect yourself.
+If you live near the Bushnell landfill and are experiencing strong odors or health issues, it’s essential to speak up and take action to protect yourself.
 Here are some steps you can take:

 Keep a simple journal of when you smell odors or feel unwell.
-Note the date, time, and how strong the smell is.
+Note the date, time, and the intensity of the smell.
 This information can help prove a pattern.

 If you’re feeling sick, especially with headaches, nausea, or breathing problems—talk to a healthcare provider.
 Ask if your symptoms could be related to environmental exposure.